Sabah "The Tango Yak"

 Aaron Quetzal Diaz

 Aaron Quetzal Diaz discovered Tango in the midst of 2015, captivated by the music, and driven by an obsession with Golden Age Orchestras, he inevitably debuted in Milonga Querida in Tijuana, Mexico.
 His Journey north took him to San Diego, where he DJ's regularly a practica and several local milongas.
-In his short time active, he has performed in over 60 milongas, over a third in 2019 alone.
-With a playful style, a dynamic flow and tasty cortinas, the night always seems short.
+In his short time active, he has performed in over 100 milongas With a playful style, a dynamic flow and tasty cortinas, the night always seems short.